KQM-git/TCL/docs/characters/electro/dori.md

 ---
-description: Dori is a merchant in Sumeru who has a fondness for glittering Mora.
+description: An elusive merchant who has a fondness for glittering Mora.
 ---

 import char from '@site/src/data/characters/Dori.json'